Always Now, Never Later

 When building software, there is no such thing as “done”.
 There are always more ways to improve something, so “done” is effectively when people decide something is good enough and it’s time to move on to something else.
 How quickly you decide to move on to something else determines how much technical debt you’re incurring.
 The more time you spend on something initially, the less you’ll have to pay later.
 Whatever you don’t pay now, you’ll eventually have to pay back, plus interest.

 What I find fascinating is that everyone genuinely intends to pay back the technical debt.
 We wholeheartedly believe that we will have an opportunity to fix the mess later; that this one time is the exception, not the rule.
 Against all logic and evidence to the contrary, we always think there will be some point in the future where we’ll get the breathing room to go back and pay back the debt we’ve accrued.
-I’m amazed by the conviction with which everyone holds on to this fallacy.
+I’m amazed by the conviction with which everyone holds on to this fallacy, including myself.

 For the most part, no one goes back and fixes the problems they create; they’re forgotten as quickly as they’re created.
 The culture that creates the problem is never the culture that fixes the problem.
 When people say “we’ll fix it later”, what they’re really saying is “we don’t care enough to fix it now”.
 If you don’t care enough to fix it now, you never will; later is always later.